If you made any changes in Pure these will be visible here soon.

 Biography

-I joined the School of Health in Social Sciences in 2014 as a Lecturer in Clinical Psychology.
-I am an HCPC Registered Clinical Psychologist, Chartered Psychologist and Associate Fellow of the British Psychology Society.
-I also work with NHS Grampian as an Honorary Principal Clinical Psychologist in Adult Mental Health.
+I joined the School of Health in Social Sciences in 2014 and I am currently a Senior Lecturer in Clinical Psychology.
+I am an HCPC Registered Clinical Psychologist, Chartered Psychologist, Associate Fellow of the British and an Honorary Consultant Clinical Psychologist in Adult Mental Health with NHS Grampian.

-Within the University of Edinburgh I am a member of the Centre for Applied Developmental Psychology, Edinburgh Neuroscience and the Global Mental Health Research Network.
+Within the University of Edinburgh I am a member of Edinburgh Neuroscience, Edinburgh Mental Health and the Global Mental Health Research Network.

 My research in a nutshell

-From a clinical perspective, my work is also concerned with how we can better integrate psychological approaches to mental health into health and social care, incorproating consideration of global mental health challenges and priorities in both high and resource settings.
+From a clinical perspective, my work is also concerned with how we can better integrate psychological approaches to mental health into health and social care.
+This spans a broad range of approaches from infant mental health (Mellow Parenting), Digital Mental Health (Togetherall) and adult personality disorder (Metacognitive Interpersonal Therapy).

 Research Interests